CFI UK EVENT: Event Title: Searching for Satan: Miscarriages of memory, fractured families and Satanic panics

 Venue: Room LG02 in the Professor Stuart Hall Building (formerly the New Academic Building),

 PLEASE NOTE VENUE IS NOT CONWAY HALL

-Title: What people believe about memory that ain’t
+Title: What people believe about memory that ain’t necessarily so.

 Speakers: Prof Chris French & Dr James Ost

 Professor Chris French is Head of the Anomalistic Psychology Research Unit, Goldsmiths, University of London.
 He frequently appears on radio and television casting a sceptical eye over paranormal and related claims.
 He writes for the Guardian and The Skeptic magazine.
 His most recent book is Anomalistic Psychology: Exploring Paranormal Belief and Experience.